CALM: A CKA-Guided Adaptive Layer-Wise Modularization Framework for LLM Quantization: Methodology

 \subsection{Greedy Layer-Wise Selection Strategy}

 Finding the globally optimal assignment of quantization methods across all layers requires solving a combinatorial optimization problem with a search space of $|\mathcal{P}|^{L}$, which is computationally infeasible for modern large language models.
-To address this challenge, we adopt a greedy layer-wise selection strategy that optimizes each layer locally, conditioned on the outputs of the preceding quantized layers.
+To address this challenge, we adopt a greedy layer-wise selection strategy that optimizes each layer locally.
+While this greedy approach optimizes locally, extensive experiments confirm it is sufficient to transcend the performance ceilings of monolithic methods.
+CALM consistently outperforms state-of-the-art (SOTA) uniform quantization baselines across various LLMs, including LLaMA and Qwen."

 This design is motivated by the sequential nature of Transformer inference.
 By preserving the representational structure of each layer as faithfully as possible to its full-precision counterpart, the framework provides more stable input distributions for subsequent layers, thereby mitigating the accumulation of quantization errors in deep networks.